eldridgeS/LearnHLS/matrix_multiplication_project/README.md

 ![Comparison](images/comparison.png)

 ## Conclusion on Performance
-- The "AP + Dataflow + Inner Pipe" configuration (Configuration 3) is the fastest in terms of throughput for continuous matrix multiplication.
+- The "AP + Dataflow + Outer Pipe" configuration (Configuration 3) is the fastest in terms of throughput for continuous matrix multiplication.
 While its single-run latency is not directly reported (due to the streaming nature of DATAFLOW), its ability to start a new column computation every clock cycle (II=1 for col_loop) and its high degree of parallelism (13 DSPs) means it can process a stream of matrices much faster than the other configurations.
 ![Configuration 3](images/ap_dataflow_outer_loop_pipeline.png)
 - The "No Pragmas" baseline (Configuration 1) performed surprisingly well due to Vitis HLS's intelligent default optimizations.
 ![Configuration 1](images/no_pragma.png)